gSchool/TTP-EXCEL-CONTENT/excel-lessons/lookups.md

 <br>

 ### Code-along: use VLOOKUP to fetch data from other tables - 15 min**

+**Notes:**

+In this code-along use LOOKUPs to combine data from other Excel tables into single table

+**Instructions:**

-* Use the three "sales" CSV files [purchases.csv](https://drive.google.com/file/d/1Nxvo7RzIfWELSglbDKOb1eVASXBvKgEW/view?usp=sharing), [customers.csv](https://drive.google.com/file/d/1_69gMSjnx7owplIVzKu1SGdNLdNmXGez/view?usp=sharing), and [products_horz.csv](https://drive.google.com/file/d/1Hj1LauM6mS9qM-cbIydTgXs_Acu-iney/view?usp=sharing)
+1. Use the three "sales" CSV files [purchases.csv](https://drive.google.com/uc?export=download&id=1Nxvo7RzIfWELSglbDKOb1eVASXBvKgEW/view?usp=sharing), [customers.csv](https://drive.google.com/uc?export=download&id=1_69gMSjnx7owplIVzKu1SGdNLdNmXGez/view?usp=sharing), and [products_horz.csv](https://drive.google.com/uc?export=download&id=1Hj1LauM6mS9qM-cbIydTgXs_Acu-iney/view?usp=sharing)

-* Use VLOOKUP to add the customer name and city from the customer table to each row of the purchases table
+2. Use VLOOKUP to add the customer name and city from the customer table to each row of the purchases table

+     * We try this formula but eventually get errors as we copy the formula to all the rows.

      * Danger!
 You must use absolute references; otherwise the table_range moves when you copy the VLOOKUP formula to another cell

+3. Modify the formula to use absolute references
-    * You can also use range names.
-Change your VLOOKUP reference table_array value to a range name.
+4. Alternately we can also use range names for the reference table range.
+Change your VLOOKUP reference table_array value to a range name and use that in the VLOOKUP formula.

 <br>

 ### !challenge